dchavezromero/fire_detection/README.md

 ls -la ubc_classifier/checkpoints/
 # Expect 3 files, ~310 MB each
 ```

+**Note on the `main` branch convention:** the integrated fire-detection pipeline on the `main` branch expects UBC checkpoints under `models/ubc_*_600imgsz_100epochs/<task>.pth` instead, matching the YOLO/FFireNet directory pattern.
+If you'll be using both branches, populate both locations or symlink between them.

 With the checkpoints in place, skip directly to [Inference](#inference) — you don't need any of the training setup.